SPIRIT-security/PRODEGENs_material/study.md

 - Please note:
 	- There is no right or wrong.
 We will not evaluate your design.
 Our goal is to understand your perceptions and practices.
-	- Feel free to ask questions at any time.​
+	- Feel free to ask questions at any time.
+ 	- You can stop the study at any time if you have concerns.​

 #### Background Questions
 1. How many years of experience do you have in UI/UX design?